-If connectivity is lost during the exam, the whiteboard will be wij computer's mouse or trackpad.
+If connectivity is lost during the exam, the whiteboard will be wij

+Please note: The whiteboard feature can only be used with you computer's mouse or trackpad.
 If you have a touchscreen laptop, you cannot use a stylus, your finger, or other writing apparatus to write on the whiteboard.
-The whiteboard also cannot be used with a connected writing tablet or pad or dual monitors.
+The whiteboard also cannot be used with a connected riting tablet or pad or dual monitors.